-This image seems to have begun as a straightforward study of a willow tree, battered by violent weather and disfigured by harvesters taking its branches to weave baskets.
-As Rembrandt's imagination took hold, the wizened tree became both haven and metaphor for the aged saint who remains productive at his ramshackle desk despite life's trials.
-With a few strokes of his etching needle, Rembrandt moved the scene from Holland's flat terrain to a valley with a mountain waterfall.This is a major addition to the MIA's collection of Rembrandt etchings.
+This image seems to have begun as a straightforward study of a willow tree, battered by violent weather and disfigured by harvesters taking its branches.
+As Rembrandt's imagination took hold, the wizened tree became both haven and metaphor for the aged saint, who carries on his studies at his ramshackle desk.
+With a few strokes of his etching needle, Rembrandt moved the scene from Holland's flat terrain to an alpine valley with a waterfall.This print, acquired by the MIA in 2009, is a major addition to the museum's collection of Rembrandt etchings.
 The copper plate used to print this image deteriorated quickly, but this impression was printed while the plate was still fresh.
-This is the finest example to have appeared on the market in over 50 years.
+This is the finest example to have appeared on the market in more than 50 years.